Club: Liverpool FC | Opening: 1884 | Capacity: 45,522 seats

 Anfield is located in Liverpool’s rather derelict Anfield area.
 It is bordered on one side by Stanfield Park and on the others by terraced housing.
 There is little to see and do around the stadium, though there are a few pubs for pre-match drinking.
 Expect them to get crowded though.

-On the other hand, there are many of eating and drinking options in Liverpool’s city centre.
+It may therefore be wise to take advantage of the many eating and drinking options in Liverpool’s city centre.
 Most of the nightlife is situated south and west of Liverpool Lime Street station (e.g. Concert Square and Mathew Street) and around the Albert Dock.

 If you wish to stay as close as possible to Anfield, then either Hotelanfield or Epstein House are good options.
 They both get good reviews, though the latter is somewhat cheaper.
 The Throstles Nest Hotel is another excellent option, and located exactly in between the stadium and the city centre (both at walking distance).
 For all hotels near Anfield click here.